IDAES/idaes-pse/docs/advanced_user_guide/custom_models/general_model_development.rst

 The first part of the declaration is the `declare_process_block_class` decorator, which automates all the code required to create a new type of Pyomo `Block`.
 This decorator needs to be provided with a name for the new model (NewModel).
 Understanding the details of class decoration within Python and the function of the `declare_process_block_class` decorator are not necessary for developing new models, however users who wish to read more can see the :ref:`technical specifications<technical_specs/core/process_block:ProcessBlock Class>`.

+The second part of the declaration creates a `NewModelData` class which inherits from an existing `BaseClass`.
+The `NewModelData` class contains the instructions necessary for building the new model and is populated by the user.
+However, there are many common methods each type of model (unit operation, thermophysical properties, etc.) has a set of common methods associated with them.
+Rather than force the user to rewrite each of these methods for their model, IDAES provides a set of base class which can be used as a foundation for the new model using what is referred to as “inheritance”.
+These base classes contain the common instructions and by inheriting from these when creating a new class, the new class automatically gains all of these common instructions.

 Inheriting from Existing Models
 -------------------------------